PAFR2003/LightsCameraDestruction/README.md

 Reactor Tower: A very tall, dystopian looking tower with strong internet connection capabilities, it has a 9G internet speed according to the official website of the Reactorland government page.

 9G Tower: A small, monument like wireless tower that supplies 9G internet.
+It doesn't require electricity to work because it has a free electricity source (it is either wind or solar energy, just enough to work a the 9G tower).

 RV Camp: A large camping site for the homeless wastelanders.
 They have free electricity and free necessities in this camp.